tmoula/Smick/README.md

 ### 🐛 Improve the detector

 The model misses smoking moments in challenging lighting — heavy neon, dark rooms, fast cuts.
-If you have a VOD clip where Smick fails, open an issue with the stream URL and timestamp.
+If you have a VOD clip where Switch fails, open an issue with the stream URL and timestamp.
 I'll use it to fine-tune.

 Skills that would move the needle most right now:
 - **ML / computer vision** — help fine-tune YOLOv8 on real streamer footage